7. t-Tests

 Lovely.
 The variances are equal and the data are normal.
 On to the next step.

 With our assumptions checked, we may now analyse our data.
-We’ll see below how to do this with both of the functions we’ve learned in this chapter for comparing means of two sample sets.
+We will see below how to do this with both of the functions we have learned in this chapter for comparing means of two sample sets.

 There are many ways to present ones findings.
 Style, without too much flourish, is encouraged as long as certain necessary pieces of information are provided.
 The sentence below is a very minimalist example of how one may conclude this mini research project.
 A more thorough explanation would be desirable.